When it comes to the best of the best recipes, you want to take inspiration from the best of the best chefs as well.

 Coming up next on this list, we have a baking recipe from perhaps one of the most famous names in the business.

 Paul Hollywood had shot to international fame, after being introduced to the world through ‘The Great British Bake-Off’ and its many spin-offs.

-This recipe (as well as the others inspired by him on this list) demonstrates why his baked goods are a masterclass in the field.
+This recipe (as well as the others inspired by him on this list) demonstrates why his baked goods are a

 Take this iconic British hot-crossed bun recipe, for example.